Gaussian Mixture Model (GMM)

 How to think about this

-Mixture models as generalize k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.
+Mixture models generalize k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians.